My Life Story: Chapter 5

 Nothing.

 Not that I was really considering it.
 Not that I was expecting anything.
-My mind was on the rational problem of my question, not the spiritual crisis problem.
-For me this was a silly game, conjured up in the moment as part of the ongoing interplay I was engaged in.
+My mind was still on the rational problem of my question, not the spiritual crisis problem.
+For me that was a silly game.
+The challenge I had conjured up in the moment as part had been a momentary expression of my cyncism.

 I continued on with my day.
 This was a day when I happened to be going to meet with someone who was associated with my church.
 After all, when it comes to such shifts in ones worldview it’s not like you are able to completely change the shape of your world.
 You co-exist within it.
 This is when I happened upon someone whom I did not know.
-As it turns out, this individual had been praying the evening prior and had felt prompted to write down some words.
+As it turns out, this individual, who did not know me or my struggles, had been praying the evening prior and had felt prompted to write down some words.
 She wasn’t sure if they were meant for anything, but she wrote them down.
 In this moment she felt like they were meant for me.
 And so she gave them to me.

 They recounted the words of my prayer from the previous night.